fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 ```

 The Mutation is given the details of the person as parameters.
 The parameter <i>phone</i> is the only one which is not non-null.
 The Mutation also has a return value.
-The return value is type <i>Person</i>, the idea being that the details of the added person are returned is the operation is successful and if not, null.
+The return value is type <i>Person</i>, the idea being that the details of the added person are returned if the operation is successful and if not, null.
 Value for the field <i>id</i> is not given as a parameter.
 Generating an id is better left for the server.

 Mutations also require a resolver: